leenslf/davis-underwater-deblur/README.md

 1. Extract RGB frames and event streams from underwater DAVIS recordings (.bag files).
 2. Generate grayscale per-frame **event maps** to highlight regions with high temporal change.
 3. Align and downsample the RGB and event data.
-4. Apply event-guided Laplacian gradient injection to selectively enhance motion-blurred regions.
+4. Apply event-guided Laplacian gradient injection to selectively restore edge information in blurry regions.

 ---